Microsoft Corporation

 Mr. Althoff was appointed Executive Vice President and Chief Commercial Officer in July 2021.
 He served as Executive Vice President, Worldwide Commercial Business from July 2017 until that time.
 Prior to that, Mr. Althoff served as the President of Microsoft North America.
 Mr. Althoff joined Microsoft in March 2013 as President of Microsoft North America.
 Mr. Althoff also serves on the Board of Directors of Ecolab Inc.

-Ms. Hogan was appointed Executive Vice President and Chief Human Resources Officer in June 2023.
+Ms. Hogan was appointed Executive Vice President, Office of Strategy and Transformation in March 2025.
+She previously served as Executive Vice President and Chief Human Resources Officer since June 2023.
 Ms. Hogan had been Executive Vice President, Human Resources since November 2014.
-Prior to that Ms. Hogan was Corporate Vice President of Microsoft Services.
+Prior to that, Ms. Hogan was Corporate Vice President of Microsoft Services.
 She also served as Corporate Vice President of Customer Service and Support.
 Ms. Hogan joined Microsoft in 2003.
 Ms. Hogan also serves on the Board of Directors of Alaska Air Group, Inc.

 Mr. Numoto was appointed Executive Vice President and Chief Marketing Officer in October 2023.
 He served as Executive Vice President and Commercial Chief Marketing Officer from March 2020.
 Mr. Numoto served as a Corporate Vice President, Cloud Marketing from January 2012.
 Prior to that, Mr. Numoto served as a Corporate Vice President for Office 365 Marketing from 2004, where he led the transformation from traditional on-premises packaged software to the introduction of Office 365.
 Since joining Microsoft in 1997, Mr. Numoto has held multiple roles in Windows Program Management and Office Marketing.